Is the San Francisco Fur Ban Working?

-However, when Almira Tanner, who is a member of the Direct Action Everywhere (DxE) Steering Committee and DxE’s sister group Compassionate Bay, and other activists went into the store to see if it is compliant with the law, the managers of Saks Fifth Avenue failed to produce invoices that would prove that their fur was compliant.
+However, when Almira Tanner, who is a member of the Direct Action Everywhere (DxE) Steering Committee, and other activists went into the store to see if it is compliant with the law, the managers of Saks Fifth Avenue failed to produce invoices that would prove that their fur was compliant.

 Almira Tanner said, “When we went into Nordstrom, they had already cleared out most of their items with fur and only had a few pieces left on the racks.
 When we entered Bloomingdales, a manager there did show us a stack of invoices showing that their fur was purchased prior to March 20.
 But when we went into Saks Fifth Avenue, the staff there was rude to us, didn’t show us any papers, and they literally started to wheel away racks with fur into their storage room after we got there.
 It looked like the only reason they started to put away the fur was because we were there asking if the fur is compliant.”

 The next day, on January 2, a DxE activist went again to Saks Fifth Avenue to check on the fur.
 He saw fewer items out this time.
 But there were still around 90 pieces out.